How To Design Your Therapy Space: What To Look For As A Client And A Therapist

 For Therapists:

 Whether you work through in-person or virtual counseling, you can create a space that feels physically comfortable for your clients.
-For in-person clients, it can be helpful to ensure that there is seating for you both, with adequate space around the room, or alternative seating for clients who prefer options.
+For in-person clients, ensure that there is seating for you both, with adequate space around the room, or alternative seating for clients who prefer options.
 You can do the same for virtual clients by creating a space that reflects comfort, such as adding calming art, soft-colored carpets, or ambient lighting.

 For Clients: